luomein/spectrum-log/docs/blog/posts/share-gpx-file-between-chart-plotter-and-mobile-device-app.md

 # Share GPX file between chart plotter and mobile device app

-__Notes on using GPX file for export/import chart routes, tracks and waypoints.__
+__Notes on using GPX file for export/import chart routes, tracks and waypoints when it works and when it not.__

 Working envoronment: Garmin GPSMAP 722xs Chart Plotter, iOS Garmin Navionics Boating app, microSD card reader.